 8. Stepbrother Dearest

-This book follows a girl (Greta) who is in high school when her mother gets remarried, and her stepdad has a son that doesn’t live with him.
-But Elec ends up moving in for his senior year of high school, so she’s never met him.
-They immediately have a rocky start, and he’s super mean to her.
+This book follows a girl (Greta) in high school when her mother remarried, and her stepdad has a son who doesn’t live with him.
+But Elec moves in for his senior year of high school, so she’s never met him.
+They have a rocky start immediately, and he’s super mean to her.
 He doesn’t want to be there, but she can’t help but push his buttons and make him a little agitated.

-So they have an enemies arc and bully aspect.
+So they have an enemy arc and a bully aspect.
 The rest of the book takes place seven years later after something happens.
 It might seem weird that their step-siblings only know each other in that sense for about three months of their whole life.
-So if you think this will be a weird one, I recommend still checking it out.
+So, if you think this will be weird, I recommend still checking it out.

 Author: Penelope Ward